-Regulation 20 POCA ss327-330 Terrorism Act ss18, 21A Senior management of any enterprise is responsible for managing its business effectively.
+Regulation 20 POCA ss327-330 Terrorism Act ss18, 21A 1.18 Senior management of any enterprise is responsible for managing its business effectively.
 Certain obligations are placed on all firms subject to the ML Regulations, POCA and the Terrorism Act - fulfilling these responsibilities falls to senior management as a whole.
 These obligations are summarised in Appendix II.
 FSMA s 6 SYSC 1.19 For FSA-regulated firms the specific responsibilities, and the FSA's expectations, of senior management are set out in FSMA and the FSA Handbook.
-These obligations are summarised in Appendix II.
-Obligations on all fire ms Regulations 20 and 45(1) 1.20 The ML Regulations place a general obligation on firms within its scope to establish adequate and appropriate policies and procedures to prevent money laundering.
+These responsibilities and obligations are summarised in Appendix II.
+The FSA has also issued a publication "Financial Crime: A Guide for Firms" , which provides practical assistance and information for firms on actions they can take to counter the risk that they might be used to further financial crime.
+Obligations on all firm ns Regulations 20 and 45(1) 1.20 The ML Regulations place a general obligation on firms within its scope to establish adequate and appropriate policies and procedures to prevent money laundering.
 Failure to comply with this obligation risks a prison term of up to two years and/or a fine.
 Regulation 47 1.21 In addition to imposing liability on firms, the ML Regulations impose criminal liability on certain individuals in firms subject to the ML Regulations.
 Where the firm is a body corporate, an officer of that body corporate (i.e., a director, manager, secretary, chief executive, member of the committee of management, or a person purporting to act in such a capacity), who consents or connives in the commission of an offence by the firm, or that offence (by the firm) is attributable to any neglect on his part, himself commits a criminal offence and may be prosecuted.
 Similarly, where the firm is partnership, a partner who consents to or connives in the commission of offences under the ML Regulations, or where the commission of any such offence is attributable to any neglect on his part, will be individually liable to be prosecuted for the offence.
 A similar rule applies to officers of unincorporated associations.
 POCA ss 327-330 Terrorism Act s 21A Regulation 21 1.22 The offences of money laundering under POCA, and the obligation to report knowledge or suspicion of possible money laundering, affect members of staff of firms.
 The similar offences and obligations under the Terrorism Act also affect members of staff.
 However, firms have an obligation under the ML Regulations to take appropriate measures so that all relevant employees are made aware of the law relating to money laundering and terrorist finance, and are regularly given training in how to recognise and deal with transactions which may be related to money laundering or terrorist financing.